Corrections and Clarifications: Principles

 Any changes to the original material will be noted to preserve the transparency of the process.

-Decision to alter a story or its status should be done in consultation with the producer or editor.
+The decision to alter a story or its status should be made by the Managing Editor, preferably in consultation with the journalist involved.

 Because much online material remains accessible indefinitely, we receive requests to remove stories by audience members who are either principals in stories, or are affected by them.

 We generally do not agree to requests to remove published material from our web pages.